Alex Guminski

-Alexander Filippos Guminski (commonly known as Alex Guminski) is an American sports agent and attorney.
+Alexander F. Guminski (commonly known as Alex Guminski) is an American sports agent and attorney.
 He is the Founder and President of PRO ZONE: The Agency, a Pittsburgh-based sports agency specializing in National Football League (NFL), Canadian Football League (CFL), and National Collegiate Athletic Association (NCAA) Name, Image, and Likeness (NIL) contract negotiation and marketing representation.
 He is also the founder of Guminski Law, P.C. in Pittsburgh, Pennsylvania.
 He is best known for negotiating the largest CFL player contract for an American running back in over 15 years when Guminski finalized the contract of his client, Ka'Deem Carey, with the Calgary Stampeders in January 2022.

 Education

-Guminski grew up in Pittsburgh and attended two high schools, Woodland Hills and Central Catholic, from where he ultimately graduated.
+Guminski grew up in Pittsburgh and attended two high schools, Woodland Hills and Central Catholic, from where he ultimately graduated in 2003.
 Guminski attended the University of Pittsburgh for both his undergraduate and law school studies.
 After graduating from the University of Pittsburgh School of Law with a Juris Doctor degree, he earned admission to the Pennsylvania Bar and District of Columbia Court of Appeals in November 2013 and November 2014, respectively.